Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 Are salons, spas and other beauty services open?

-In Victoria, businesses can offer services only when a face mask can be worn by the client and the service provider for the duration of the service.
+In Victoria, businesses that offer services where a face mask cannot be worn by the client for the duration of the service (such as facials and lip waxing) have now resumed.
+However, the person providing the service must wear a face mask at all times.

 What about cinemas, entertainment venues, museums, libraries and open houses?

-New South Wales: museums, galleries and libraries, National Trust and Historic Houses Trust properties are allowed to reopen as long as 4 sq m is allowed for each person and they have a Covid safety plan.
-For large venues attendance to a ticketed event with allocated seating must not exceed 25% of capacity or 10,000.
-The total number in a major recreational facility hosting a non-ticketed or non-seated event must not exceed one person per 4 sq m (excluding staff) to a maximum of 500 people.
-Alcohol can be served only to seated patrons.
+New South Wales: museums, galleries and libraries, National Trust and Historic Houses Trust properties are open to guests, as long as 4 sq m is allowed per person and they have a Covid-19 safety plan.
+For large venues attendance to a ticketed event with allocated seating must not exceed 50% of capacity .
+The total number of people in a major recreational facility hosting a non-ticketed or non-seated event must not exceed one person per 4 sq m (excluding staff) with no maximum capacity.

 Victoria: entertainment and cultural venues such as music venues, museums, indoor and outdoor cinemas, and the casino are open, subject to capacity restrictions.
-Brothels and strip clubs are shut.
+Brothels and strip clubs have reopened, but must have Covid-safe plans in place and follow strict patron limits.
 Libraries and community venues can hold up to 20 a venue.

 Tasmania: up to 250 can attend each undivided space in indoor recreational facilities, such as libraries, arcades, play centres, cinemas, museums, national institutions, historic sites and galleries, the 2 sq m rule permitting.
 Up to 1,000 are allowed in each undivided outdoor space.